espocrm/documentation/docs/administration/backup-and-restore.md

 tar -czf "files.tar.gz" -C /var/www/html .
 ```

 ### Step 2.
-Backup database
+Back up database

-To backup all your data, you have to know the database name and access credentials.
-You can find the database name in the configuration file `/ESPOCRM_DIRECTORY/data/config.php` under section `database`.
-You can use this command to backup your database:
+To back up all your data, you have to know the database name and credentials for access.
+You can find the database name in the configuration file `/ESPOCRM_DIRECTORY/data/config-internal.php` under the section *database*.
+You can use this command to back up your database:

 ```bash
 mysqldump --user=YOUR_USER --password=YOUR_PASSWORD YOUR_DATABASE_NAME > "db.sql"